 Payment in 5x without charge by credit card is only available for registrations made before a certain date.
 Direct debits are made automatically every month on a fixed date.

-Payment in multiple stages by SEPA (Single Euro Payments Area) direct debit:
+Payment by SEPA (Single Euro Payments Area) direct debit:

 When registering, select the direct debit payment method and the number of instalments required (depending on the options available), the instructions are then sent by the payment platform Click & Pay.